achansak94/p8105_hw2_ac4635/Homework2_ac4635.md

 dataset contained, and describe the resulting dataset (e.g. give the dimension, range of years, and names of key variables):

-The original pols-month\_df dataset contained 822 observations and 9
-variables listing the the number of democratic and republican governors, US Senators, and US House of Representatives as well as the president’s political affiliation at a moment in time.
+The pols-month\_df dataset contains the number of democratic and republican governors, US Senators, and US House of Representatives as well as the president’s political affiliation at a moment in time.
 The dataset was restricted to the democractic and republican parties.
 After tidying the dataset, I have political information between the years 1947 and 2015 with 822 observations and 9 variables in the dataset.
 These are the following variables in this dataset: gov\_dem, gov\_gop, Month, president\_party, rep\_dem, rep\_gop, sen\_dem, sen\_gop, Year.
 I created a “prez\_party” variable indicated the incumbent’s president political party.
 I kept prez\_gop that was coded as 2 because that was during Nixon’s resignation and the vice president, Ford, was affiliated with the gop party when he was acting president.

 After the “snp\_df” dataset, it contained 787 observations and 9 variables in the dataset, which were close, Month, Year.
 This datset